msu-csc131/ostream-overload/README.md

 # Overloading the stream insertion operator

 This repo contains some techniques for overloading the stream insertion operator to provide a direct way to "print" objects on the standard output console.

+## Friend functions

+Friend functions can be used to provide a function direct access to private data of a class.
+The benefit here is convenience, however, at the expense of breaking encapsulation to a small degree.

+## Using a public method to use with the operator overload

+Alternatively, and preferably in my humble opinion, one can add a public method to the class we wish to insert into an `ostream` that takes a reference to the `ostream`.
+In being a method of the class, this method has direct access to private data.
+The benefit here is that we don't break encapsulation of private data.